tidev/node-ios-device/README.md

 USAGE: node-ios-device <command> [options]

 COMMANDS:
-  forward               Connects to a port on an device and relays messages i, install            Install an app on the specified device ls, list, devices     Lists connected devices watch, track-devices  Listens for devices to be connected/disconnected
+  forward <port> <udid>        Connects to a port on an device and relays messages i, install <appPath> <udid>  Install an app on the specified device ls, list                     Lists connected devices watch                        Listens for devices to be connected/disconnected

+OPTIONS:
+  -v, --version                Outputs the version
 ```

 ## Example